Counting flags in triangle-free digraphs: Acknowledgement

-The computer search for the coefficients of the vector $F(c,\bar r)$ was done using QSopt linear programming solver.
+The computer search for the coefficients of the vector $F(c_0,\overline r)$ was done using QSopt linear programming solver.
 We would like to thank its author William Cook for making the tool available and answering our questions concerning its usage.
+We are also grateful for valuable comments on the manuscript provided by the anonymous referees.
+Finally, we would like to thank Jean-S\'ebastien Sereni for his extremely detailed comments including pointing out typos in some of our formulas.